Michigan State University: History

 Although the school's then-isolated location limited student housing and enrollment during the 19th century, the college became reputable, largely due to alumni who went on to distinguished careers, many of whom led or taught in other land-grant colleges.
 While the institution emphasized scientific agriculture, its graduates went into a wide variety of professions.

 The college first admitted women in 1870, although there were no female residence halls.
 The few women who enrolled boarded with faculty families or made the arduous stagecoach trek from Lansing.
 From the early days, female students took the same rigorous scientific agriculture courses as male students.
 In 1896, the faculty created a "Women Course" that melded a home economics curriculum with liberal arts and sciences.
 That same year, the college turned the Abbot Hall male dorm into a women's dormitory.

 It was not until 1899 that the State Agricultural College admitted its first African American student, William O. Thompson.
 After graduation, he taught at what is now Tuskegee University.
 A few years later, Myrtle Craig became the first woman African American student to enroll at the college.
 Two years later, the college changed its name to Michigan Agricultural College.

 During the early 20th century, Michigan Agricultural College expanded its curriculum well beyond agriculture.
 By 1925, it had expanded enough to change its name to Michigan State College of Agriculture and Applied Science (MSC), or "Michigan State" for short.
 In 1941, the Secretary of the State Board of Agriculture, John A. Hannah, became president of the college.

 After World War II, Hannah began the largest expansion in the institution's history, with the help of the 1945 G.I.
 Bill, which helped World War II veterans gain college educations.
 One of Hannah's strategies was to build a new dormitory building, enroll enough students to fill it, and use the income to start construction of another dormitory.
 Under his plan, enrollment increased from 15,000 in 1950 to 38,000 in 1965.

-Six years later, in its centennial year of 1955, the State of Michigan renamed the college as Michigan State University of Agriculture and Applied Science.
+Six years later, during the school's centennial year of 1955, the State of Michigan officially designated the school as a university, even though Hannah and others felt it had been one for decades.
+The college then became Michigan State University of Agriculture and Applied Science.
 During the 1950s, Michigan State University was the "preeminent" example of a group of former agricultural colleges which had already evolved into state colleges and were attempting to become research universities.
 In 1957, Hannah continued MSU's expansion by co-founding Michigan State University–Oakland, now Oakland University, with Matilda Dodge Wilson.

-During the school's centennial year of 1955, the State of Michigan officially designated the school as a university, even though Hannah and others felt it had been one for decades.
-The college then became Michigan State University of Agriculture and Applied Science.
 After the ratification of the Michigan Constitution of 1964, the university's governing body changed its name from the State Board of Agriculture to the Michigan State University Board of Trustees.

+MSU was affiliated with Oakland University in Rochester Hills, Michigan, from the time of the latter's founding in 1957 (as Michigan State University-Oakland), until 1970 when Oakland University gained institutional independence.